 Scroll To See More Images

 In case you simply cannot live without the real deal, here you go.
-The good news is that Nordstrom offers an assortment of different size starting at $82, so you can try before committing to a full size (which will set you back a whopping $275).
-Alternatively, you can also buy a sample size on Amazon for just $11.
+The good news is that Saks offers an assortment of different sizes starting at $198, so you can try before committing to a full size (which will set you back a whopping $289).

 Aside from its super rad pop-art-inspired packaging, this luxe sandalwood-forward fragrance is inspired by the energy of NYC, and has apparently converted Le Labo loyalists to this cheaper alternative for life (according to the Amazon reviews).

 The name may give it away, but this sandalwood-based scent smells pretty damn close to La Labo’s.
 Plus, it’s also cruelty-free, formulated with sustainably sourced ingredients, and comes with eco-friendly packaging.